Design

 Square Dots and Patterns

 Square dots call out tertiary elements, such as page numbers and section types.
-The square dots can also be used as a design element to balance the page and create depth.
+The square dots can be used as a design elements to call attention to numbers, section types, and more.
+They can also be used to create texture, balance layout, and give a sense of depth.
 They can appear in three different sizes, depending on how they are used.

 TIP: When using the dot in a line of text, set the dot one square’s width away from the left edge of the text.
 Microsoft Word has a square bullet that can simply be changed to orange.
 To see the different ways to use the square dots and patterns, consult the downloadable Brand Guidelines.